Skip to main content

 3 mentions Positive Neutral Negative

-The game offers satisfying replay value, especially given it was developed by a single creator, with potential for even greater replayability if future updates expand deck-building variety and buff combinations.
+The game offers solid replay value, especially given its solo developer origin, with potential for even greater replayability if future updates expand deck-building variety and buff combinations to significantly alter gameplay.

 • “That said, as a title crafted entirely by one person, the overall cohesion and replay value are likely to deliver satisfaction beyond its price point.”